Pion: Theoretical overview

-The pion can be thought of as one of the particles that mediate the residual strong interaction between a pair of nucleons.
+The pion is one of the particles that mediate the residual strong interaction between a pair of nucleons.
 This interaction is attractive: it pulls the nucleons together.
 Written in a non-relativistic form, it is called the Yukawa potential.
 The pion, being spinless, has kinematics described by the Klein–Gordon equation.
 In the terms of quantum field theory, the effective field theory Lagrangian describing the pion-nucleon interaction is called the Yukawa interaction.